saeedshirazi4975/lexer/README.md

 How to use:

-    * Make sure you have installed PYTHON-V3.8.6
+    * Make sure you have installed 'PYTHON-V3.8.6' and 'virtualenv'

     1) Configure virtual enviroment :